VitorLuizC/brazilian-values/README.md

 #### `parseToDate`

-Parses a brazilian formated date to a Date instance.
+Parses a brazilian formatted date to a Date instance.

 > Throws an error if value does not match brazilian date format and if value is an invalid date.